 Redox-mottled horizon

 A redox-mottled horizon is a horizon affected in parts by reducing conditions as indicated by the presence of redox-segregations.
 These usually indicate intermittent saturation of the soil by water.
+A redox-mottled horizon is identified by the horizon notation suffix (f) or (g).

 A redox-mottled horizon has 2% or more redox segregations.
 If low chroma colours (moist chroma 2 or less, or moist chroma 3 with value 6 or more) occur, they must occupy less than 50% of the matrix exposed in a cut face of the horizon and are not dominant on ped faces.